NativeScript/NativeScript/.github/ISSUE_TEMPLATE.md

 issue, sometimes we get overwhelmed.
 Because of that, we will consider issues that are not constructive or report problems that cannot be reproduced "dead".
-In accordance, we will treat feature requests or bug reports with unanswered questions regarding the behavior/reproduction "dead".
+In accordance, we will treat feature requests or bug reports with unanswered questions regarding the behavior/reproduction for more than 20 days "dead".
 All "dead" issues will get closed.

 ## Please, help the others with the details below: